-“My husband is very supportive and he's there when I need him.
+My husband is very supportive and he's there when I need him.
 He understands when I have days where I can't do anything and he encourages me just to go in the garden or paint.

-But there are things you can do to support your relationship, even as it changes.
-A healthy partnership is doable, with counselling, support, and clear and caring communication.
+There are things you can do to support your relationship even as it changes—counselling, support, and maintaining clear and caring communication.

 A closer look